Last Updated on

 Children may stay up late talking to friends, playing games, or scrolling through social media, which over a period of time, causes fatigue and restlessness.
-Sleep also disrupts academic life, as kids are too sleepy to concentrate on what is taught in school.
-Hence, this has a domino effect that seeps into all walks of their lives.
+It also disrupts academic life, as kids are too sleepy to concentrate on what is taught in school.
+Hence, it has a domino effect that seeps into all walks of their lives.

 7. Medical Issues

 With children glued to the mobile phone during their free time, they don’t partake in physical activity and get fresh air.
 This puts them at risk for obesity and other illnesses, which can later develop into harmful diseases such as diabetes and hypertension.

 8. Mental Health

 Children on social media may come in contact with cyberbullies who harass and bully them over the internet.
 Many children who have been cyber-bullied may only admit their experience much later in life when the mental damage has already been done.
 Social media may also induce depression and anxiety when the kids are not given the online attention they expect.